xdrpp/stc/cmd/stc/stc.1.md

 `-i`
 :	Edit in place---overwrite the input file with the stc's output.
+The original file is saved with a `~` appended to the name.
 Only available in default mode.

 `-import-key`
 :	Read a private key from the terminal (or standard input) and write